you-genie/Dracs/Milestone4.md

 ### Yujin
 - Main Contribution
 FrontEnd main engineer [draggable answer board, question board, question posting actions, search actions]
-Searching logic using user queries and search options, extended from Jaeryoung's user-similarity logic.
+Searching logic using user search queries and search options, extended from Jaeryoung's user-similarity logic.
 - Difficulties
 Implementing draggable actions.
 Masking events each other are difficult to unwrap.
 Designing the page.
 We received comments on 'don't know what to do on answer page', so the dragging actions of answer page should be easily known to users.
+In this case, guides for 'droppable' area is shown to user, and text guides are also added.
 - Useful skill learned
-Designing with user events
+Designing with async user events.
+First passing events within parent and child components, and second dealing with 'drag' related events.

 ### SangHou
  -